Choosing a school

 Ask the right questions and think about what you know about your child.
 You can then choose the best school for them and help them take steps towards a bright future.

 One of the first things to do is check out the school’s criteria for admissions.
 This will include the catchment area and whether they are a faith school.

-You can find out about school catchment areas and the specific admissions criteria for each school on our website.
+You can find out about school catchment areas and the admissions criteria for primary/first/infant/junior/middle schools or high/secondary schools each school on our website.